Cincinnati May Festival: Notable performances and recent history

 Adolphus Hailstork also composed 'Earthrise,' a work for double chorus and orchestra commissioned by the May Festival in 2006 to promote healing following the 2000 riots.
 The piece featured a white chorus on one side of the risers and an African American chorus on the other side, who by the end form a visual metaphor by interweaving to create a racially harmonic gesture.

 May Festival opened its doors to African American singers in 1956.

-The all-volunteer May Festival Chorus has been under the direction of Robert Porco since 1989.
+The all-volunteer May Festival Chorus was under the direction of Robert Porco from 1989 to May 2024.
+Matthew Swanson, former director of the May Festival Youth Chorus, is the current director.
 The chorus rehearses on Tuesday evenings during the academic year from 7-10pm.
 The chorus performs regularly with the Cincinnati Symphony and Pops Orchestras, singing at Music Hall (Cincinnati) as well as Riverbend Music Center.
 The May Festival Chorus has garnered critical acclaim for its high level of performance.
 The May Festival Chamber Chorus performs at the Cathedral Basilica of the Assumption in northern Kentucky during the annual May Festival and at various community concerts throughout the year.

 In addition, in 1986 the May Festival Youth Chorus was formed.
-Made up of youth from area high-schools, the MFYC is conducted by James Bagwell and gives its members (who must audition competitively) the opportunity to perform challenging music well above the average high school level.
+Made up of youth from area high-schools, the MFYC is conducted by Jason Alexander Holmes and gives its members (who must audition competitively) the opportunity to perform challenging music well above the average high school level.
 The MFYC also has the opportunity to perform with the adult May Festival throughout the year, most notably during May Festival.

 On 5 December 2017, the Cincinnati May Festival canceled conductor James Levine’s appearance in May 2018, after he was accused by four males of sexual abuse.

-Since 12 March 2020, all concerts were cancelled and virtual ones are being held caused by the COVID-19 pandemic.
+Since 12 March 2020, all concerts were cancelled and virtual ones were held due to the COVID-19 pandemic.
+All concerts have since returned to in person.